-21 Bridges is the movie directed by Brian Kirk (Game of Thrones) and produced by Anthony Russo and Joe Russo, the Russo Brothers, who also signed blockbuster such as Avengers: End Game.
+Dead End Crime is the new film directed by Brian Kirk (Game of Thrones) and produced by Anthony Russo and Joe Russo, the Russo Brothers, responsible for great films like Avengers: Ultimatum.

-Detective Andre Davis (Chadwick Boseman) is in charge of finding out the criminals responsible for the theft that just happened in a wine cellar that also resulted in the deaths of several police officers during their escape.
-Fugitive duo Michael Trujillo (Stephan James) and Ray Jackson (Taylor Kitsch) have several packets of pure cocaine and they need to leave Manhattan, which becomes a challenge as all its exits have been closed for them to be captured, that’s the reason for the movie’s title.
+Detective Andre Davis (Chadwick Boseman) is in charge of finding the criminals responsible for the theft that just happened in a cellar and that also resulted in the death of several policemen during their escape.
+The fugitive duo Michael Trujillo (Stephan James) and Ray Jackson (Taylor Kitsch) have several packages of pure cocaine and need to leave the island of Manhattan, which becomes a challenge since their exits were closed so they could be captured.

-Andre is being assisted by the Narcotics’ detective Frankie Burns (Sienna Miller), but throughout the pursuit and investigation the detective realizes that the story has holes and what he finds out is not consistent with police acts.
-He is also known to be a detective who has killed police officers, as he carries a bad stigma within the corporation, but always staying true to his convictions.
+Andre helps Narcotics detective Frankie Burns (Sienna Miller), but in the course of the chase and investigation the detective realizes that the story has holes and that what he finds out does not match the actions of the police.
+Known for being a detective who has already killed policemen, he carries a bad stigma within the corporation, but always staying true to his convictions.

-Featuring a massive cast that also includes J.K.
-Simmons as Captain Matt McKenna, the film has a lot of action from the start to finish, with a quick and exciting story to watch, but what draws the most attention is the strong criticism present throughout the history.
-We realize that even within the police, not all of them can be trusted, and the detective to be really aware of the things that are happening around him.
+Counting on a strong cast that also includes JK Simmons in the role of Captain Matt McKenna, the film has a lot of action from beginning to end, with a fast and exciting story to watch, but what stands out the most is the strong criticism present throughout the story.
+We found that even within the police, everyone who is present cannot be trusted, and the detective increasingly needs to be careful about the things that are happening around him.

-Objectively the story unfolds without major twists, showing well the concept of less being more, specially in action movies.
-21 Bridges captures by the way the scenes take place without being forced, without massive shootings and cars exploding unnecessarily, showing in the simplest way that even being a common occurrence can result in good chase scenes and a captivating plot.
+Objectively, the story develops without major twists and turns, showing well the concept of less being more, especially when it comes to action films.
+Dead End Crime it holds by the way the scenes take place without being forced, without gunfire and cars exploding unnecessarily, it shows in the simplest way that even though it is a common occurrence it can result in good chase scenes and a captivating storyline.